huggingface/peft/README.md

   same_network: true
   use_cpu: false
   ```
-  b. run the below command to launch the example script
+  b.
+Run the below command to launch the example script
   ```bash
   accelerate launch --config_file ds_zero3_cpu.yaml examples/peft_lora_seq2seq_accelerate_ds_zero3_offload.py
   ```

-  c. output logs:
+  c.
+This should give the output logs:
   ```bash
   GPU Memory before entering the train : 1916
   GPU Memory consumed at the end of the train (end-begin): 66